allenluce/mmap-object/README.md

 ## Performance mode

-Read-only:
-- Removes all locking.
+*Read-only.* Removes all locking.
 Disallows any writes into the DB.
+This is for when you have many processes that will be reading and none writing.

+    const MMO = require('mmap-object')
-let {control, obj} = require('mmap-object')
+    let {control, obj} = new MMO('shared_file', 'ro')

 ## Faster performance with buffers